Julian Sands' hiking partner remains hopeful of actors' safe return - ExBulletin

 Julian Sands’ hiking partner remains hopeful of actors’ safe return

-Julian Sands’ hiking partner and close friend says he remains hopeful the cast will return safely, as the search has passed the two-week mark.
+A hiking partner and close friend of Julian Sands says he “remains hopeful” of the actor’s safe return, as the search has passed the two-week mark.

-Actor Kevin Ryan said Sands was a smart, strong-willed guy with plenty of experience dealing with dangerous conditions.
+Actor Kevin Ryan said Sands was a “smart guy” and “very willful”, with plenty of experience dealing with dangerous conditions.

 Sands was first reported missing on January 13, with extensive searches being conducted on foot and by air by the San Bernardino County Sheriff’s Department and other agencies.

-On Thursday, helicopters were again grounded due to powerful high winds in the Mount Baldy area of the San Gabriel Mountains, where the actor went missing.
+On Thursday, helicopters were grounded again due to “powerful high winds” in the Mount Baldy area of the San Gabriel Mountains – where the actor disappeared.

 Authorities have already used a Recco device for aerial searches, which can detect electronic devices and credit cards.

-The sheriffs department had previously said it hoped the technology would be able to more accurately determine an area to focus search efforts on.
+The sheriff’s department previously said it was “hopeful” the technology would be able to more precisely locate an area to focus search efforts on.

 Speaking to Fox News, Mr Ryan said everyone around him was optimistic that his friend was found.